ondics/ckanext-partialview/README.md

     ckanext.partialview_max_rows = 20

-Without any setting, the default is 20.
+If the setting is omitted, it defaults to 20.

 ## License

 Released under the GNU Affero General Public License (AGPL) v3.0.
 See the file LICENSE for details.

 ## Author